bestwebsoft/Medical-Center-WordPress-theme/readme.txt

 == Description ==

-Medical Center Wordpress theme is a simple solution to customize your website.
-It is a simple and powerful tool, that is why it can be used for various categories of websites.
+If you need a perfect Theme for a hospital website, pharmacy website, medical forum, etc Medical Center is what you were looking for.
+It is a professional and easy to use theme with modern design.
+Whether you want to give medical recommendations, advice or just share your ideas Medical Center Theme is a wise solution.
+Is simple to customize, good-looking and have really user-friendly interface so you dont have to spend much time for customization.
+Medical Center demo can be found here: http://bestwebsoft.com/wordpress_demo_theme/medicalcenter/

 = Features =